GAC MOTOR Delivers the First All-electric Vehicle GE3 Overseas | 06.06.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerATX und DAX gehen weit im Plus ins Wochenende -- Kräftige Gewinne an der Wall Street -- Börsen in Fernost letztlich grün

-An der Wall Street nahmen die Bullen das Ruder in die Hand.
+Die Börsen in Fernost weisen am Montag grüne Vorzeichen aus.
 Am heimischen und am deutschen Aktienmarkt ging es deutlich in die Gewinnzone.
 Asiens Aktienmärkte zeigten sich vor dem Wochenende fester.
+An der Wall Street nahmen vor dem Wochenende die Bullen das Ruder in die Hand.